Get this free Excel weekly meal planner. Enter your favourite meals and their main ingredients. Click button to create weekly shopping list

 After you have entered all the ingredients, you're ready to start the weekly meal planning.

-After you select each day's meals, click the Shopping List button at the top left of the WeekdayMeals sheet.
+After you select each day's meals, click the Shopping List button at the top of the WeekPlan sheet.

-Shown below is the code for the weekly meal planner sample file.
+Shown below is the code that is in the weekly meal planner sample file.

 In the sample file, you'll find this code on a regular code module.
 It creates the shopping list, based on the selected meals.

 Sub CreateShoppingList() Dim wsShop As Worksheet Dim wsIngred As Worksheet Dim wsList As Worksheet Dim wsItems As Worksheet Dim wsPrint As Worksheet Set wsShop = Sheets("ShoppingList") Set wsIngred = Sheets("Meal_Ingredients") Set wsItems = Sheets("Meal_Items") Set wsPrint = Sheets("ShopListPrint") wsIngred.Columns("B:J").AdvancedFilter _ Action:=xlFilterCopy, _ CriteriaRange:=wsItems.Range("CritShop"), _ CopyToRange:=wsShop.Range("ExtShop"), _ Unique:=False With wsShop .Cells(1, 2).CurrentRegion.Sort _ Key1:=.Range("C1"), _ Order1:=xlAscending, _ Header:=xlYes End With With wsPrint .PivotTables(1).PivotCache.Refresh .Activate End With End Sub